Rowland Makati

-Rowland Babu Makati (born 13 January 2001) is a Kenyan football player who turns out for Kenyan Premier League club Nairobi City Stars.
+Rowland Babu Makati (born 13 January 2001) is a Kenyan football player who turns out for Kenyan Premier League club Kenya Commercial Bank S.C.

 Career

-Makati turned out for Kawangware-based side Escalators before joining third-tier side Vapor Sports for the 2019-20 season.
+Makati turned out for Kawangware-based side Escalators before joining third-tier side Vapor Sports for the 2019–20 season.

 He was signed up by Nairobi City Stars in August 2020 on a long-term deal after being scouted during the Nairobi regional Chapa Dimba na Safaricom finals held at Jamhuri High School.

-In the 2020-21 season, he was sent on loan to second-tier side Nairobi Stima to gain work experience.
+In the 2020–21 season, he was sent on loan to second-tier side Nairobi Stima to gain work experience.
 He returned to his parent club City Stars for the 2021-22 FKF Premier League season.